TABLE OF CONTENTS

 - Defining Standard Workflows: Develop standard workflows that are applicable across business areas, regions, sites, or product lines.
 Standardisation enhances productivity, automation, and economies of scale.

 - Training and Implementation: Train your employees in these standardised practices and ensure their implementation.
-This is a crucial step in achieving uniformity in how work is done throughout the organisation.
+This is a crucial step in achieving uniformity in how work needs to be done throughout the organisation.

 Moving to Level Three (Predictable) signifies that your organisation’s processes consistently deliver predictable results.
 To reach this stage: